munificent/ui-as-code/in-progress/parameter-freedom.md

 )
 ```

 It's not a radical difference, but it's hopefully a real improvement.
-In much
+The
+changes here are general enough that they should be useful for a wide variety of
-greater detail...
+APIs outside of Flutter too.
+In much greater detail...

 ## Syntax